ajrofe12/shiny-app-project/README.md

 ## **Shiny App Structure**

-The application consists of **three main tabs**, each showing different parts of the analysis pipeline.
+The application consists of three main tabs, each showing different parts of the analysis pipeline.

 ---